CloudCannon/documentation/src/collections/_build_docs/markdown.md

   hosting: Any
 ---

 CloudCannon officially supports two Markdown processors for Jekyll.
-TODO say what it affects here
+Jekyll uses these to convert your Markdown for your live site, and CloudCannon uses it to convert your Markdown for your editors.

 ### Kramdown